FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 Detailed parameters:

 - `package`: Generate the package name of the 'Java' file。
 - `sol`: (Optional)The path of the 'solidity' file.
 Two methods are supported: file path and directory path.
-When the parameter is a directory, all the 'solidity' files in the directory are compiled and converted.。The default directory is' contracts / solidity'。
+When the parameter is a directory, all the 'solidity' files in the directory are compiled and converted。The default directory is' contracts / solidity'。
 - `output`: (Optional)The directory where the 'Java' file is generated.
-By default, it is generated in the 'contracts / sdk / java' directory.。
+By default, it is generated in the 'contracts / sdk / java' directory。

-### wbc-The liquid contract uses
+### wbc-liquid contract using

 ```shell
 $ bash contract2java.sh liquid -h